 A civil engineer works in the oldest branch of engineering and is typically engaged in design, construction, operation and maintenance of facilities and infrastructure.
-With its emphasis on applications rather than theory, Georgia Southern’s distinctive curriculum provides students with a broad exposure to four major areas within the discipline of civil engineering – water resources/environmental, structural, transportation-pavement/geotechnical, construction and surveying/geomatics.
+With its emphasis on preparation for professional practice, Georgia Southern’s distinctive curriculum provides students with a broad exposure to five major areas within the discipline of civil engineering – water resources/environmental, structural, transportation-pavement/geotechnical, construction and surveying/geomatics.

 Careers – In Georgia and other states in the U.S., the Bachelor of Science in Civil Engineering degree along with the appropriate number of years of experience, and passing two 8-hour examinations, qualifies a graduate to become a licensed Professional Engineer.

-A construction engineer is the key to successfully completing a construction project.
-Construction engineers are equipped to design and oversee the construction, maintenance and rebuilding of infrastructural facilities such as roads, bridges, airports, buildings and water treatment facilities in ways that best meet the unique demands of a particular environment.
+A construction engineer is often the key to successfully completing a construction project.
+Construction engineers are equipped to design and oversee the construction, maintenance and rebuilding of infrastructural facilities such as roads, bridges, airports, buildings and water treatment facilities in ways that best meet the unique project demands while being effective stewards of the environment.
 You will often work with a team including civil engineers and construction managers to solve technical challenges of complex construction projects.

 Careers – In Georgia and other states in the U.S., the Bachelor of Science in Construction Engineering degree along with the appropriate number of years of experience, and passing two 8-hour examinations, qualifies a graduate to become a licensed Professional Engineer.

 We will apply for accreditation by the Engineering Accreditation Commission (EAC) of ABET once the program becomes eligible by graduating a cohort of students.

 Careers – The Bachelor of Science in Construction degree program prepares individuals to be leaders in the construction industry.
-Construction managers facilitate project design and construction by managing resources, understanding construction contract law and dispute resolution, being knowledgeable of safety standards, and estimating costs and timelines.
+Construction managers facilitate project design and construction by managing resources, facilitating the compliance of construction contract law and facilitating dispute resolution, ensuring the appropriate application of safety standards, and by performing accurate estimating and scheduling.

 Accredited by the American Council of Construction Education since 1995